 I’ve read that boat builders in Bira used age-old techniques to hand-craft traditional ships right on the beach.
-The previous day Elvis had said they could drive me over to see it when we returned from the island.
+Yesterday, Elvis said they could drive me over to see it when we return from the island.

-I’ve met so many awesome people so far on this trip and it was a lot of fun to hang out with other girls roughly my own age during my stay in Bira.
+I’ve met so many awesome people so far on this trip.
+And it’s been a lot of fun to hang out with other girls roughly my own age during my stay in Bira.

 The Drive Back to Makassar

-Though my flight wasn’t until 4:30pm, Elvis suggested I leave by 9:30am just to be sure I had enough time.
-I wasn’t looking forward to the drive at all but figured it might be better in the light of day.
+Though my flight isn’t until 4:30pm, Elvis suggests I leave by 9:30am just to be sure I have enough time.
+I’m not looking forward to the drive at all but figure it might be better in the light of day.

-My driver motions to one of the high gangplanks leading up to the deck of a boat and asked if I wanted to take a look inside.
-I did, but it didn’t occur to me that that was allowed.
-He cleared it with one of the workers who waved us up and we climbed up the narrow plank onto the bow of the boat.
+My driver motions to one of the high gangplanks leading up to the deck of a boat.
+He asks if I want to take a look inside.
+I do, but it never occurred to me that was allowed.
+He clears it with one of the workers who waves us up and we climb up the narrow plank onto the bow of the boat.

-It really is a gorgeous island and the kind of place I might never have ventured just a few years ago.
+It really is a gorgeous island.
+But it’s also the kind of raw, undiscovered destination I might never have ventured just a few years ago.
 These days, however, I like to think I seek out the more remote and adventurous destinations to balance out all those traditional tourist hotspots (like Bali).

-And I often find the most remote places to be the most rewarding, that was certainly the case with Bira.
+And I often find the most remote places to be the most rewarding.
+That was certainly the case with Bira.
 Sometimes the harder you work to get somewhere, the more you appreciate it once you arrive.